openshift/hac-core/README.md

 ### Running with dynamic plugins - new dynamic plugin

 If you want to run the hac-core with dynamic plugin served outside openshift no need for any extra steps.
-Just run your dynamic plugin and hac-core.
+Just run your dynamic plugin using `npm run start:federated` and hac-core with `yarn dev`.
+This will start dynamic plugin in federation mode and hac-core will be the host application.
+The path over which your plugin is available will be printed when starting it, you should then go to `/config/dev.webpack.config.js` and adjust it based on the comments there.
+After adjusting it, you should restart the `hac-core` app.

 ## Development